WordPress is the hottest CMS for years now.

 Once you’ve found the proper theme for your WordPress site, check – the way to Install a WordPress Theme.

 9. Add Site Icon & Logo

 A site icon may be a small icon that shows on the browser tabs and bookmarks mostly.
-And a logo is that the small design that represents your site round the web.
-It’s crucial to possess unique favicon and logo to extend your brand awareness.
+And a logo is that a small design that represents your site around the web.
+It’s crucial to possess a unique favicon and logo to extend your brand awareness.

 You can create a site icon by using Photoshop or other tools.
 If you don’t have designing skills, you’ll use online tools like Favicon.cc or X-Icon Editor.

 When it involves designing a logo, you’ll roll in the hay yourself by using Photoshop or online logo maker tools.
-Otherwise, you would like to rent someone to make a logo for you.
+Otherwise, you would like to hire someone to make a logo for you.

 Once you’ve prepared the favicon and logo, attend WordPress Dashboard > Appearance > Customize.